leonardon473/ray_tracer/README.md

 # Ray tracer in Golang
-Code based in the Online book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) written in c++.
+Code based in the online book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) written in c++.

 ## Final result: